-I remember, when we lived in Hyderabad, the tap water used to taste naturally sweet and pleasant.
+I remember when we lived in Hyderabad, the tap water used to taste naturally sweet and pleasant.
 It is not the same where we live now.
 However, there are plenty of ways to improve the taste and smell of the water that flows through your pipes.

 And sometimes, installing a home filtration system does the trick.
-But be picky and choose from the Best Water Softener Systems.

 “A whole house water filter completely reduces the bad tastes and odors of chlorine and chloramines without removing essential and healthy minerals such as calcium and magnesium,” says LifeSource’s hard water treatments.